 11 Board Alley (Behind 241 Hanover Street)

-Hidden behind Hanover Street, you’d likely walk right past Bricco Panetteria without even knowing it’s there.
-Owned by native Italian restaurateur Frank DePasquale, who owns and runs numerous North End eateries, Bricco Panetteria is a combination bread shop, pasta shop, salumeria, and importer of Italian meats, oils and canned tomatoes.
+Hidden behind Hanover Street, you’d likely walk past Bricco Panetteria without knowing it’s there.
+Owned by native Italian Frank DePasquale, who owns and runs numerous North End eateries, Bricco Panetteria is a combination bread shop, pasta shop, salumeria.
+It is also an importer of Italian meats, oils, and canned tomatoes.
 With a few tables hidden in the alley, they serve delicious panini and a few select hot items.

 151 Richmond Street

 Located on the Freedom Trail, Salumeria Italiana is a staple for North End residents and visitors alike.
 An all-around small Italian grocer, they offer limited panini during lunch hours.
 Carrying imported products such as salumi, cheeses, canned tomatoes, tuna packed in oil, and Italian packaged cookies, you’re sure to find hundreds of Italian products to select from as souvenirs.

 As if the handmade pasta, homemade meatballs, creamy polenta, and braised meats weren’t enough to prompt a visit to Prezza, wine enthusiasts will undoubtedly appreciate the 6000 bottles from more than 600 labels offered.
 Named after the Abbruzzese village from which the owner, Anthony Caturano’s grandmother, hails from, Prezza is sure to please the most discerning eater.